 Distracted driving has become a deadly epidemic on our roads.
-While drivers texting behind the wheel tops what seems like an endless list of distractions, other risky actions include adjusting the radio, applying makeup, drinking coffee, and talking on your cell phone.
+While drivers texting behind the wheel tops what seems like an endless list of distractions, other risky actions include talking — whether it be on the phone or to others in the car, setting your navigation, adjusting what you’re listening to, drinking coffee, applying makeup, and more.
 By driving distracted, you’re robbing yourself of seconds that you may need to avoid a close call or deadly crash.

-Let’s take National Distracted Driving Awareness Month as a time to regroup and take responsibility for the choices we make when we’re on the road.
+April, which is national Distracted Driving Awareness Month, is a good time to regroup and take responsibility for the choices we make when we’re on the road.
 Follow these safety tips for a safe ride every time:

 - Need to send a text?
 Pull over and park your car in a safe location.
 Only then is it safe to send or read a text.